KiDS+GAMA: The weak lensing calibrated stellar-to-halo mass relation of central and satellite galaxies: Data and sample selection

 \section{Data and sample selection}

 The foreground galaxies used in this lensing analysis are taken from GAMA, a spectroscopic survey carried out on the Anglo-Australian Telescope with the AAOmega spectrograph.
-Specifically, we use the information of GAMA galaxies from three equatorial regions, G9, G12 and G15 from GAMA II \citep{Liske2015}.
+Specifically, we use the information of GAMA galaxies from three equatorial regions, G9, G12, and G15 from GAMA II \citep{Liske2015}.
 We do not use the G02 and G23 regions, as G02 does not overlap with KiDS and G23 uses an inconsistent target selection.
-These equatorial regions encompass \mbox{\textasciitilde{} 180 deg$^2$}, contain $180\,960$ galaxies (with $nQ \geq 3$, where the $nQ$ is an indicator of redshift quality) and are highly complete down to a Petrosian $r$-band magnitude $r = 19.8$.
-We make use of the GAMA galaxy group catalogue by \citet{Robotham2011}, which provides information of the galaxy's group membership which is used to separate them into central and satelilte galaxies.
-The GAMA galaxy group catalogue was constructed using a 3-dimensional Friends-of-Friends (FoF) algorithm, linking galaxies in projected and line-of-sight separation.
-We use version 10 of the group catalogue (G3Cv10), which contains $26\,194$ groups with at least 2 members.
-All the galaxies that are not grouped in any of the $26\,194$ groups are considered as centrals, which was shown to be a correct assumption by \citet{Brouwer2016a}.
+These equatorial regions encompass \mbox{\textasciitilde{} 180 deg$^2$}, contain $180\,960$ galaxies (with $nQ \geq 3$, where the $nQ$ is an indicator of redshift quality), and are highly complete down to a Petrosian $r$-band magnitude of $r = 19.8$.
+We make use of the GAMA galaxy group catalogue by \citet{Robotham2011}, which provides information on the galaxy's group membership which is used to separate them into central and satellite galaxies.
+The GAMA galaxy group catalogue was constructed using a three-dimensional Friends-of-Friends (FoF) algorithm, linking galaxies in projected and line-of-sight separation.
+We use version 10 of the group catalogue (G3Cv10), which contains $26\,194$ groups with at least two members.
+All of the galaxies that are not grouped in any of the $26\,194$ groups are considered as centrals, which is shown to be a correct assumption in \citet{Brouwer2016a}.
+The GAMA survey is 98\% complete down to the observed magnitude limit.
+The group catalogue purity reaches 90\% for high multiplicity groups \citep{Robotham2011}, out of which 70 -- 75\% of centrals are correctly identified \citep{Robotham2011, Sifon2015}.
 We consider all galaxies whose stellar mass is between $10^{8} M_{\odot}$ and $10^{12} M_{\odot}$.
 Stellar masses are taken from version 20 of the \texttt{LAMBDAR} stellar mass catalogue, described in \citet{Wright2017}.
-The final selection of galaxies can be seen in Fig. \ref{fig:sample} and Fig. \ref{fig:dists}, and all the relevant properties we need in our analysis are presented in Table \ref{tab:sample}.
-The stellar mass binning is used only for the one-dimensional galaxy-galaxy lensing case in order to obtain stacks of tangential shear signal, and it is chosen in such way that we have a similar signal-to-noise ratio in each stellar mass bin.
+The final selection of galaxies can be seen in Fig. \ref{fig:sample} and Fig. \ref{fig:dists}, and all of the relevant properties we need in our analysis are presented in Table \ref{tab:sample}.
+The stellar mass binning is only used for the one-dimensional galaxy-galaxy lensing case in order to obtain stacks of tangential shear signal, and it is chosen in such way that we have a similar signal-to-noise ratio in each stellar mass bin.
 In the two-dimensional case, we directly use the relevant individual galaxy quantities in the model.